Your water might be contaminated (unsafe to use) with harmful bacteria or chemicals if:

 Don’t turn on the pump until a qualified electrician or a licensed water-well contractor checks the wiring system.
 You could damage the well and pump or even get electrocuted (harmed by electric shock).

 After flooding, your well and the whole plumbing system connected to it need to be

 Before you use your well again, have the

-When the flood is over and the well is safe again, check with a licensed water-well contractor or AHS Environmental Health to learn how to protect your well from future floods.
+When the flood is over and the well is safe again, check with a licensed water-well contractor or Environmental Public Health to learn how to protect your well from future floods.
 This may include:

 Current as of: February 18, 2021